ppy/osu-wiki/wiki/Beatmapping/Mapping_techniques/Flow/en.md

 <!-- TODO: this applies to osu!catch as well, the article needs expansion: https://github.com/ppy/osu-wiki/pull/7407#pullrequestreview-988657741 -->

 Flow is considered a **subjective** and often opinionated matter due to how different mappers and players design or perceive movement.
-Some aspects of flow may impact gameplay in different degrees depending on [input device](/wiki/Gameplay/Input_device), such as [graphics tablet](/wiki/Gameplay/Input_device/Graphics_tablet) or [mouse](/wiki/Gameplay/Input_device/Mouse), or the player's acquired skill or experience.
+Some aspects of flow may impact gameplay to different degrees depending on the player's [input device](/wiki/Gameplay/Input_device), such as [graphics tablet](/wiki/Gameplay/Input_device/Graphics_tablet) or [mouse](/wiki/Gameplay/Input_device/Mouse), or the player's acquired skill or experience.

 The opposite of flow is called [antiflow](/wiki/Beatmapping/Antiflow), which conversely involves unintuitive or unnatural movement patterns.